Railly/Railly/README.md

 ### ▲ About me

 Hi, I'm Railly Hugo, a software engineer based in Peru.
-I enjoy exploring the foundations of how things work.
+Ever wondered how the foundations of tech tick?
+I do, every day.
-  Currently, I work at [PCI Energy Solutions](https://www.pcienergysolutions.com/) as a UI Developer.
-In addition to my work, I also mantain a few open-source projects:
+Currently working at [PCI Energy Solutions](https://www.pcienergysolutions.com/) as a UI Developer.
+Besides that, I maintain a few open-source projects:

 - [One Hunter Theme](https://github.com/Railly/one-hunter-vscode): A stylish theme inspired by Vercel Theme ▲ and One Dark Pro 🎨.
-- [Spotigen](https://github.com/Railly/spotigen-chat-gpt-plugin): A ChatGPT Plugin that allows you to generate Spotify playlists 🎵 based on your prompts ✨.
+- [Spotigen](https://github.com/Railly/spotigen-chat-gpt-plugin): A ChatGPT Plugin that generates Spotify playlists 🎵 based on your prompts ✨.
-- [Memora Date](https://github.com/Railly/memora-date): A Next.js 13 app that creates reminders for important dates in your life 🎉
+- [Memora Date](https://github.com/Railly/memora-date): A Next.js 13 app that creates reminders for important dates in your life 🎉.
-- [SVG Hunter](https://github.com/Railly/svg-hunter-vscode): Hunt SVGs without leaving your code editor ✨
+- [SVG Hunter](https://github.com/Railly/svg-hunter-vscode): Hunt SVGs without leaving your code editor ✨.
-- [Personal Website](https://github.com/Railly/website-2022): Blog, About and Portfolio 😎
+- [Personal Website](https://github.com/Railly/website-2022): My digital space where I share my thoughts and journey 😎.

 ### ▲ Some Stats